Writers' Surgery Retreat - PROPOSED COURSE • Course 148

 This course is open to anyone with a desire to become a wordsmith, from complete beginners to published writers.
 The workshop will be conducted in a constructive atmosphere conducive to learning.

 The course will be limited to a maximum of 9 participants.
 If you wish to bring your partner along, they would be most welcome.
 Please email to request the cost of a non-participant accompanying you.
+If you do not require accommodation, a course fee only option is available.

-PLANNING YOUR JOURNEY • CAR OR TRAIN
+PLANNING YOUR JOURNEY • TRAIN OR CAR

 To Rye: Rye is a 20-minute train journey from Ashford railway station, which connects to London St Pancras using the high-speed link which takes 38 minutes.
 Trains from London St Pancras to Ashford International leave twice an hour.
 From Rye: Trains leave from Rye towards Ashford 56 minutes past the hour.
 There is 20-minute wait in Ashford.
 A high-speed train will take you back to St Pancras at 43 minutes past the hour from Platform 5.
 Please check current timetable and platform numbers at your time of travel.